A Personal Code#

 Do you have a personal code of honour?
 I’ve been giving this some thought and I feel like I’m at a stage where I’d like to write my code down.

 I’ve been thinking a lot about a personal code of honour, lately.
 Large organizations take culture-fit interviews and like to ask questions that showcase that prospective employees have a code of their own that confirms.

 What is my code?
 What are my values?

 Note that this is in a pure sense of “Values” in a technical space.
 However, these bleed into my private life as well.

 I constantly seek to empower those around me, through trust and camaraderie.

 My primary objective is to teach and help others through my work and actions.
 I love teaching people, but what I love even more is learning from the experience.

 I’ve held trainings in Python for all sorts of people, but the ones who’ve amazed me the most are those who weren’t developers.
-I had at at a previous organization, where I trained mechanical engineers who hoped to learn Python and use it in their day-to-day work.
+I once worked at an organization, where I trained mechanical engineers who hoped to learn Python and use it in their day-to-day work.
 Their excitement to learn constantly helped me keep my journey in perspective, and it helped me understand better ways of teaching.